DCHHV/HHV_SCA_Demo/README.md

 The red and green LEDs for the PIN input are connected to a 2x5 0.1" female header.
 A USBee AX PRO can be directly connected to this input.
 The LEDs are then connected to D0 and D1 of the logic analyzer.
 This logic analyzer is compatible with `sigrok`/`pulseview`, it is not a Saleae clone.
 Any other 3.3 V compatible logic analyzers can be used instead; it was highly convenient to use this pinout as the HHV has a stock of the USBee logic analyzers.

+Note that we have observed that some models of Saleae clones actually work better in `pulseview` than the official Logic software.
+This may be due to a number of reasons, but it was found that in the Logic software both for Windows and Linux, a Saleae clone would often fail to run at 16 MHz.
+This failure was followed up with a comment to lower the sample rate and try again.
+Under `pulseview` for both Windows and Linux however, this device performed at the 16 MHz sample rate quite reliably.
+The USBee AX PRO is not a Saleae clone; this observervation is provided as a reference for using other logic analyzers.

 A full breakdown of each stage, how the vulnerability works, step by step instructions, and proper mitigation techniques for this specific setup, are available in `docs/README.md`

 ## Setup